SBOS959C December 2018 – June 2020 INA819

 R1 sets the input impedance of the voltage input mode.
 The minimum typical input impedance is 100 kΩ.
 The R1 value is 100 kΩ because increasing the R1 value also increases noise.
 The value of R3 must be extremely small compared to R1 and R2.
-The value of R3 is 20 Ω because that resistance value is smaller than R1 and yields an input voltage of ±400 mV when operating in current mode (±20 mA).
+20 Ω for R3 is selected because that resistance value is much smaller than R1 and yields an input voltage of ±400 mV when operated in current mode (±20 mA).

-Use Equation 6 to calculate the gain of the instrumentation amplifier.
+Use Equation 6 to calculate the ideal gain of the instrumentation amplifier.

 Use a standard 0.1% resistor value of 10.5 kΩ for this design.